coocos/k8s-k3d-notes/README.md

                   image: k3d-my-cluster-registry:50785/pod-example:0.1
 ```

 What this definition essentially states is that the ReplicaSet will create three pods, all of which will run our Flask application.
 It will also assign a label named `app` with a value of `example` to each of our pods, which is a key thing.
-ReplicaSets work by using these labels to select a set pods to be the replicas.
+ReplicaSets work by using these labels to select a set of pods to be the replicas.
 This is defined with the `matchLabels` attribute.
-If there aren't enough of pods with matching labels, then the ReplicaSet will create more.
-If there are too many, then it will delete some.
+If there aren't enough of pods with matching labels, ReplicaSet will create more.
+If there are too many, it will delete some.

 Now let's get cracking and create our ReplicaSet: